If you are a "boater" and want to be connected to the internet, Starlink has brought the Maritime service that will cost you only $5.000 a month.

 Starlink has just released a new satellite dish for boats and yachts, right after the corresponding antenna traffic for caravans.
 Internet connection service in moving vehicles could be implemented in America, after the corresponding state authority FCC (Federal Communications Commission) gave its permission for the placement of antennas in vehicles.

 Starlink's new service, Maritime, can have you covered with download speeds of up to 350 Mbps while you're in the middle of nowhere.
-The cost only comes to a paltry $5.000 a month, which isn't bad at all for boats, since if you have a boat you've got your way with the money and you've never had an inter-oceanic internet connection in the first place anyway.
+The cost is only a paltry $5.000 a month, which isn't bad for boats, since if you have a boat you have your way with the and you never had an interstellar internet connection in the first place anyway.

-But if you've been bitten by the $5.000, the company says that just like with RVs, customers can turn off the service when they're not using it.
-Billing is always monthly and you will have to pay for the entire month but you can simply stop the service without a time commitment.
+However, if you were bitten by the 5.000 dollars, we inform you that the states that as with caravans, customers can stop the service when not in use.
+The fee is always monthly and you will have to pay for the entire month but you can simply stop the service without a time commitment.

 The RV service for vehicles and Maritime for boats is not yet available in Greece, but if you have your boat with a USA flag, you will find the solution.